jackiehjm/stx-docs/doc/source/contributor/development_process.rst

 the database.
 Please use the StarlingX Bug Template (displayed in the bug window) when filing a new bug to help ensure that the team can quickly triage and fix the bug.

+Capturing logs related to a defect is often required in order to root cause and fix the issue.
+Please use the `StarlingX log collection tool
+<https://files.starlingx.kube.cengn.ca>`_ to post collect log files
+and post a link to the logs within your Launchpad.

 As the reporter of a bug, once you complete the template and fill in the information requested, you can submit the bug report.
 Please do not change the status of the bug.
 Leave it as "New".
 There is